ethstorage/w3drive/README.md

 # W3Drive

 ## Introduction
-Based on the Web3Q chain, this project implements a decentralized website.
-Anyone can upload personal files without permission, files are viewed and deleted by the uploader.
+W3Drive is an encrypted network hard disk based on the Web3Q chain.
+This network disk realizes that anyone can upload files without permission.
+The uploaded files will be encrypted to ensure that only the uploader can view and delete them.
 If the uploaded file exceeds 24kb, the uploader needs to stake w3q tokens according to the file size.

 The official home page of the W3Drive project is https://web3q.io/w3drive.w3q/.